There’s no denying it: most designers have a problem with spelling and grammar. Everyone has a story about a typo that’s cost them dear.

 Dave Garbe of Cornwall design agency Solve Web Media offers a typical tale from early in his career.
 “I was putting up 100 posters I designed for an event.
 As I pasted the last one up in a massive public space, someone pointed out I had misspelt the event’s name emblazoned across the cool design I was so proud of.
 It was a case of: tear down, go home, reprint and start again.”

 Any designer who claims not to have had a similar experience is probably lying.
-Even if you’re really accomplished at spelling and grammar, and ensure everything is checked by multiple people, at some point in your career a typo is going to get through.
+Even if you’re really accomplished at spelling and grammar, and ensure everything is checked by multiple people, at some point in your career, a typo is going to get through.

 But that doesn’t mean it’s acceptable.
-You have only one chance to make a first impression with clients, so spelling and grammar are important in all areas of work, from emails to finished design work.
+You have only one chance to make a first impression with clients, so spelling and grammar are essential in all areas of work, from emails to finished design work.
 In this article, I’ll first look at some of the most common mistakes in spelling and grammar that creatives make, then some free tools that are available to help get it right.

 According to Sod’s Law, there may well be a typo in this very article.
 If you spot it, please let us know via Twitter, and you’ll be afforded full rights to ridicule.